Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 The shortest useful path is to follow the standards in the order they constrain the artifact family.

-1Choose the domain
+1Choose the role

 2Apply the shared artifact rules